Forecasts for Seasonal US Temps Weigh on Nat-Gas Prices

-Baker Hughes reported last Friday that the number of active US nat-gas drilling rigs in the week ending September 13 rose by +3 rigs to 97 rigs, rebounding from the prior week's 3-1/3 year low of 94 rigs.
-Active rigs have fallen back since posting a 5-year high of 166 rigs in Sep 2022, up from the pandemic-era record low of 68 rigs posted in July 2020 (data since 1987).
+Baker Hughes reported last Friday that the number of active US nat-gas drilling rigs in the week ending September 20 fell by -1 rigs to 96 rigs, just above the 3-1/3 year low from September 6 of 94 rigs.
+Active rigs have fallen since posting a 5-year high of 166 rigs in Sep 2022, up from the pandemic-era record low of 68 rigs posted in July 2020 (data since 1987).

 More Natural Gas News from Barchart